Victor Hugo: Early life

-Soon Hugo's father was called to Spain to fight the Peninsular War.
+Soon, Hugo's father was called to Spain to fight the Peninsular War.
 Madame Hugo and her children were sent back to Paris in 1808, where they moved to an old convent, 12 Impasse des Feuillantines, an isolated mansion in a deserted quarter of the left bank of the Seine.
-Hiding in a chapel at the back of the garden was Victor Fanneau de La Horie, who had conspired to restore the Bourbons and been condemned to death a few years earlier.
-He became a mentor to Victor and his brothers.
+Hiding in a chapel at the back of the garden was de La Horie, who had conspired to restore the Bourbons and been condemned to death a few years earlier.
+He became a mentor to Hugo and his brothers.

-In 1811 the family joined their father in Spain.
-Victor and his brothers were sent to school in Madrid at the Real Colegio de San Antonio de Abad while Sophie returned to Paris on her own, now officially separated from her husband.
-In 1812 Victor Fanneau de La Horie was arrested and executed.
-In February 1815 Victor and Eugene were taken away from their mother and placed by their father in the Pension Cordier, a private boarding school in Paris, where Victor and Eugène remained for three years while also attending lectures at Lycée Louis le Grand.
+In 1811, the family joined their father in Spain.
+Hugo and his brothers were sent to school in Madrid at the Real Colegio de San Antonio de Abad while Sophie returned to Paris on her own, now officially separated from her husband.
+In 1812, as the Peninsular War was turning against France, de La Horie was arrested and executed.
+In February 1815, Hugo and Eugène were taken away from their mother and placed by their father in the Pension Cordier, a private boarding school in Paris, where Hugo and Eugène remained for three years while also attending lectures at Lycée Louis le Grand.

-On 10 July 1816, Hugo wrote in his diary: “I shall be Chateaubriand or nothing.”
-In 1817 he wrote a poem for a competition organised by the Academie Française, for which he received an honorable mention.
+On 10 July 1816, Hugo wrote in his diary: "I shall be Chateaubriand or nothing."
+In 1817, he wrote a poem for a competition organised by the Academie Française, for which he received an honorable mention.
 The Academicians refused to believe that he was only fifteen.
-Victor moved in with his mother to 18 rue des Petits-Augustins the following year and began attending law school.
-Victor fell in love and secretly became engaged, against his mother's wishes, to his childhood friend Adèle Foucher.
-In June 1821 Sophie Trebuchet died, and Léopold married his long-time mistress Catherine Thomas a month later.
-Victor married Adèle the following year.
-In 1819, Victor and his brothers began publishing a periodical called Le Conservateur littéraire.
+Hugo moved in with his mother to 18 rue des Petits-Augustins the following year and began attending law school.
+Hugo fell in love and secretly became engaged, against his mother's wishes, to his childhood friend Adèle Foucher.
+In June 1821, Sophie Trebuchet died, and Léopold married his long-time mistress Catherine Thomas a month later.
+Hugo married Adèle the following year.
+In 1819, Hugo and his brothers began publishing a periodical called Le Conservateur littéraire.